 Want to get up close and personal with equine athletes and their handlers?
 Farm Tours of Ocala will get you behind the gates of some of the country’s most prestigious working horse farms in Florida.

 Explore the stunning grounds of the Grand Oaks Resort in Weirsdale on a carriage ride.
-Make sure to save time to explore the Carriage Museum afterward; it’s home to one of the world’s largest private collections of carriages and equine artifacts.

 - Gulfstream Park, Hallandale Beach: Dedicated to providing world-class Thoroughbred racing and gaming entertainment, the park features poker, a casino, simulcasts, dining and more.

 - Hialeah Park Race Track, Hialeah: Lush landscaping and gardens define this historic, sprawling track, which features live Quarter Horse racing from late December to late February.
 It also offers a casino, simulcasts, poker, and entertainment of all sorts.

 - Tampa Bay Downs, Tampa: This track boasts live Thoroughbred racing from late November until early March, as well as simulcasts, poker, golf and dining.

 - Sunshine Raceway, Dade City: It’s a mere $3 donation to come in the gates on race day at this not-for-profit track, which features harness racing with Trottingbreds.
 There’s no wagering, but it’s a sure bet you’ll have fun.